yackx/ipgo/content/classic/hangman/hangman.md

 }
 ```

 The `Limb` will be an enumeration.
-In idomatic Go, enums are composed of:
+In Go, enums are composed of:

 1. A custom type declaration
 2. Several constants with ``iota``